GNithianandam/GNithianandam.github.io/README.md

 ### Enhancing Wildfire Detection from UAV Imagery: A Transfer Learning and Data Augmentation Approach

 Implemented pre-trained deep learning model MobileNetV2 to realize transfer learning technique and data augmentation methodology to detect wildfires using UAV.
-The MobileNetV2 is trained and validated with the help of the MATLAB software's Deep Network Designer.
+The MobileNetV2 is trained and validated with the help of the MATLAB software's Deep Network Designer. <br>
-**_Technologies used:_** MATLAB | MobileNetV2
+**_Technologies used:_** MATLAB,MobileNetV2